catberry/catberry/docs/index.md

 }
 ```

-As you might notice, every event handler is bound to the current instance of the component, you do not need to use [`.bind(this)`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/bind)
-on your own.
+Every event handler is bound to the current instance of the component automatically, you do not need to use [`.bind(this)`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/bind) on your own.
 Additionally, you can add event handlers manually inside the `bind` method and then remove them manually in `unbind` method.
 For example, to handle some global events in the window object.

-After the component will have been removed from the DOM all event listeners will be removed
-correctly and then the `unbind` method will be called (if it's declared).
+Once the component has been removed from the DOM, all event listeners will be removed, and then, if it has been declared, the `unbind` method will be called.

-Please, keep in mind that the cat-component's constructor and `render` methods are being executed in both server and browser environments because the cat-components are universal.
+**NB** Component `constructor` and `render` methods are executed on both the server and browser.
 Therefore you can not use environment-specific global objects or functions like `window`, `process` or DOM methods.

 ## Cat-component's context
 Every component's [`$context`](#shared-context) is extended with the following properties & methods: